zkan/who-broke-build-slack/README.md

-# who-broke-build-slack
+# Who Broke the Build?

-Who Broke the Build?
+This plugin is inspired by https://github.com/codedance/Retaliation.